Geoalert/mapflow-docs-en/source/faq.rst

 **Is it possible to process multiple areas in one request?**

-    Only one area can be drawn or loaded for one processing at a time.
-If your GeoJSON has multiple scopes in the FeatureCollection, only the first one will be used (if you start processing via :doc:`our plugin for QGIS <api/qgis_mapflow>`, or *Select object (s)* tool to select one area from the loaded layer with multiple areas).
+    Yes, on the free plan you can upload up to 10 areas in one processing request by using a GeoJSON file with multiple features in the FeatureCollection.
     Alternatively, you can convert your GeoJSON into *Mulipolygon*.

 **Results contain gaps / false contours / inaccuracies / errors in classification and / or heights.
 Why?**